 A promotion or other change in an employee’s responsibilities in the job is the perfect time to conduct a background check.
 Think of it as re-hiring that employee.
-You wouldn’t hire an out-of-house individual without a background check, and the same should apply to whoever gets the promotion.
+You wouldn’t hire an out-of-house individual without doing a background check on their qualifications, and the same should apply to whoever gets the promotion.
 New responsibilities—in and out of an official promotion—often mean access to sensitive data, company systems and processes, and other important information.
-Repeating background checks in these scenarios is a good way to ensure you can trust your employees with the increased responsibility their new role requires.
+Repeating background checks for promotions is a good way to ensure you can trust your employees with the increased responsibility their new role requires.

 Full-time workers are a given when it comes to requiring background checks.
-However, many businesses take on seasonal employees or volunteers without thinking to repeat their background checks.
+However, many businesses take on seasonal employees or volunteers without thinking to perform a repeat background check on their current qualifications.
 Employee screening is a good idea every time an individual returns to a company.
 Seasonal employees or volunteers often spend a lot of time interacting with customers or other staff, but employers have no way of knowing what temporary workers do outside of the workplace.
 By conducting repeat screenings every time you take on returning workers, you help guarantee the safety of your clients and current employees.

 Working with Vulnerable Groups

 Like with pre-employment background checks, there are certain career fields where employee screening is especially crucial.
 If your employees are going to work with more vulnerable demographics, such as kids, the elderly, or medical patients, you need to know their background.
 It’s important to stay up to date with their criminal record and other background information.